 Merry Christmas Eve!
-I hope this letter finds you well and rested.
 I know that some people feel energized and festive this time of year and others feel tired and dragged out by it all, so I won’t assume that you’re the jingle-bells-and-all-things-merry kind of person as I suspect you’re more like me and tend to hide away from all that is Christmas in America each year when it rolls around.
 From “Black Friday” through the first week in January, I tend to avoid going out at all.
 But in all fairness, I’ve had been diagnosed with agoraphobia for about 8 years now, so I am not absolutely sure if the holidays are the cause of my annual hibernation or simply my excuse.

 Either way, though I hoped I might be able to visit the beach and spend a little time with the waves for Christmas (maybe even go out tonight at midnight and listen to the waves while looking at the stars), I have discovered that people apparently actually plan Christmas at the beach for their holiday celebrations and my lovely little slice of piece and quiet during the offseason has turned into a flurry of the people will be taking their trash down and leaving it all over the beach and driving their cars back and forth between my condo and the beach; honking and honking back in return to each other frequently as if to be saying “Look at us!
 We’re in cars!
 At the beach!
 And we’re honking!
 Isn’t this wonderful!” just like that, except with honks instead of syllables.
 Usually followed with a “Wooooo!”